OctopusDeploy/blog/blog/2018-10/selenium/23-the-page-object-model-pattern/the-page-object-model-pattern.md

 Let's take a look at how we can rewrite the test using the POM design pattern.

 Each POM class that we create needs to have access to an `AutomatedBrowser` instance.
 In addition we will also define a common wait time for the explicit waits used when interacting with elements.
-Exposing these shared properties is done with a class called BasePage.
+Exposing these shared properties is done with a class called `BasePage`.

 Note that the instance variables, static variables and constructor are all have the protected scope.
 This means that they are only available to classes that extend `BasePage`, meaning `BasePage` is not something we can instantiate directly.